DylanCas/readme-genny/README.md

 ## Contribution

-Create an issue on the repo or create a fork and then pull request
+make a fork and then a pull request or open an issue in the repo

 ## Question